 Dr. H. Isabella Lanza is a developmental psychologist and public health scientist.
 She is currently an Associate Professor of Human Development at California State University, Long Beach (CSULB).

 Dr. Lanza’s research seeks to understand the relationship between health-risk behaviors from early adolescence to young adulthood.
-This work examines biobehavioral (self-regulation), socio-contextual (peer victimization), and individual (gender, ethnicity) factors that inform developmental processes and pathways to co-occurrence.
+This work examines biobehavioral (self-regulation), socio-contextual (peer victimization), and individual (ethnicity, gender) factors that inform developmental processes and pathways to co-occurrence.
 Dr. Lanza is currently focused on the development of co-occurring obesity and tobacco use (cigarette smoking and e-cigarette/vaping use) among adolescents and young adults.
 She is also interested in the role peers, gender, and ethnicity play on obese adolescents’ developmental outcomes, including the impact of bullying/victimization on psychosocial adjustment and school achievement.

 Dr. Lanza loves research, but her life is not complete without teaching.
 Teaching undergraduates gives her the energy and motivation to keep active in her field.
 Her favorite courses to teach involve statistics, research methods, and development from early adolescence through young adulthood.

 When she’s not buried in grading or hunched over conducting data analyses, Dr. Lanza’s favorite activities include road trips around the U.S.A., traveling abroad with her husband, hanging out with her dog Carly (she’s a puggle), baking delicious cookies, kayaking, hiking (more like strolling) through Southern California, quasi-learning French, ‘reading’ books on Audible, and spending time with her awesome 8-year-old nephew Ethan.